 Now that you know what drip edges are and where they should be installed, how are they installed?

-- To install a drip edge, the roofing contractor will typically start by measuring and cutting the drip edge to the appropriate length.
-The drip edge is then secured to the roof using nails or screws, with the bottom edge flushed with the roofing material.
+- To install a drip edge, the roofing contractor will typically start by measuring and cutting it to the appropriate length.
+It is then secured to the roof using nails or screws, with the bottom edge flushed with the roofing material.

-- The contractor will then install flashing (a protective layer of material that covers the joints between the roof and other building components) along the edge of the roof, and the drip edge will be installed over the flashing.
-This helps to create a watertight seal that prevents water from seeping behind the drip edge and into the roof or the building.
+- The contractor will install flashing, a protective material covering joints between the roof and other building components, along the roof’s edge.
+The drip edge goes over the flashing.
+This process ensures a watertight seal, preventing water from seeping behind the drip edge and into the roof or the building.

 Another important consideration when placing drip edges is the size and slope of the roof.
 It may be necessary to install drip edges along the rakes on steep roofs to direct water away from the roof and the building.

-It may be sufficient to install drip edges only along the eaves on flat or low-sloped roofs.
-Drip edges are also sized by roof size and slope: Bigger roofs may need broader or longer drip edges to adequately guide water away from the roof and building.
+In some cases, it may be sufficient to install drip edges only along the eaves on flat or low-sloped roofs.
+However, drip edges are sized according to roof size and slope.
+Larger roofs may require wider or longer drip edges to effectively divert water from the roof and building.

 DIY installation of a Drip Edge